 2.2.
 Field Measurements

 TD flow and nutrient data were collected at F1 for the entirety of the 2019 and 2020 water years (WY) and three events in the 2021 WY.
 At DC, data were collected for the entirety of the 2020 and 2021 WY and throughout October of the 2022 WY.
-Rainfall was measured using both a tipping bucket rain gauge (Onset Computer Corp.) and a manual rain gauge at DC.
+Rainfall was measured using both a tipping bucket rain gauge (Onset Computer Corp., Bourne, MA, USA) and a manual rain gauge at DC.
 Rainfall was estimated for the 2019 WY at F1 using NOAA NOWData for the Burlington, VT area [39].

 TD flow was monitored at the EoF where TD mains were discharged.
-Flow from the TD outlet at F1 was directed into an H-flume (1.5 ft) and was measured using the flume along with a compound weir (Thel-Mar, LLC) inserted into the pipe.
+Flow from the TD outlet at F1 was directed into an H-flume (1.5 ft) and was measured using the flume along with a compound weir (Thel-Mar, LLC, Dickson, TN, USA) inserted into the pipe.
 Stage in the weir at the TD outlet was measured using a bubbler flow module (Teledyne ISCO 730 Bubbler Flow Module) and converted to flow rate using rating curves.
 Below the full capacity of the weir of 10.7 L/s, the weir rating curve was used to determine the flow.
 At or above this flow rate, a relationship between the water pressure at the TD outlet and the stage in the flume was used to determine the flow.

-TD flow at both DCS and DCN was measured using in-line electromagnetic flowmeters (ModMag M1000, Badger Meter, Inc.).
+TD flow at both DCS and DCN was measured using in-line electromagnetic flowmeters (ModMag M1000, Badger Meter, Inc., Collegeville, PA, USA).
 The flow meters were set back several meters from the TD main outlet and installed below ground.
-Manholes were dug to access the TD main and the main was then cut and the flow meter placed at the end of the new outlet (Figure S6).
+Manholes were dug to access the TD main and the main was then cut and the flow meter placed at the end of the new outlet (Figure S2).
 The end of the flow meter was allowed to drain freely into the manhole, where a standpipe was installed on the inlet of the old TD outlet to control the water level in the manhole.
 The electromagnetic flowmeters required pipe-full conditions during measurements, thus the outlet elevation using the standpipe was set just above the top of the flow meter outlet.

-Automatic water samplers (Teledyne ISCO-6712) were used to record stage or flow at five-minute intervals at each TD outlet, as well as sample the discharging TD water.
+Automatic water samplers (6712, Teledyne ISCO, Lincoln, NE, USA) were used to record stage or flow at five-minute intervals at each TD outlet, as well as sample the discharging TD water.
 At F1 samples were taken using an anchored intake just before the outlet and at DC the sample tubing was anchored at the outlet of the flow meter.
 Samplers contained 24 1-L bottles and a two-part program was typically used; the first set of bottles was reserved for composite baseflow sampling (part A) and the second set was reserved for discrete event flow sampling (part B).
 Baseflow sampling was time-based and was disabled during events.
 Event sampling was triggered based on the rise in flow rate, and rather than 1 h composite samples throughout the hydrograph [13,22], event sampling was discrete and both time and flow proportional sampling was used to maximize resolution during peak flows.
 Event pacing was determined based on prior observations of the network response and flow characteristics, while baseflow pacing occurred every six hours and used composite sampling.
 Minor modifications to the automatic sampler programming occurred throughout the study period to account for storm size, baseflow, etc. yet the general approach remained consistent.